CatraProto/docs/library_configuration.md

 - The `pfsKeyDuration` parameter specifies in seconds how long the PFS Key should last.
 When expired, the library will automatically generated a new one.
 This **does not mean** you will lose access to your session. **One usually doesn't need to change this parameter**.
 - The `connectionTimeout` parameter specifies in seconds how much time must elapse before reconnecting if the server does not reply.
 - The `connectionRetry` parameter specifies in seconds how much must the library wait before timing-out while connecting.
-- The `ipv6Allowed` parameters specifies whether IPv6 is allowed or not.
+- The `ipv6Allowed` parameter specifies whether IPv6 is allowed or not.
 - The `ipv6Only` parameter specifies whether only IPv6 must be used or not.
 This works only for connections that are not the default connection as Telegram only provides IPv4s.

 Example: